 Don’t Be in a Hurry

-Implementing all the components of a tight diabetes control plan at one time may be too much.
-It may cause you to fail.
-To prevent that, start with one element, such as checking your blood glucose more often, and add the other components later.
+Implementing all the components of a tight diabetes control plan at one time may be overwhelming or hard to maintain, so start with one element, such as checking your blood glucose more often, and add the other components later.

-The only person you hurt if you lie about how well your program is going is you.
-If you are not having the success you were hoping for or can no longer maintain a tight diabetes control plan, talk with your doctor about transitioning to a more conventional plan.
+You are the primary leader of your diabetes team, so you need to make sure that you choose what works best for you and are honest about how well your program is going.
+If you're not having the success you were hoping for or can no longer maintain a tight diabetes control plan, talk with your doctor about transitioning to a more conventional plan.